SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-kubernetes-environments.md

 ## Installation process for Sumo Logic Tracing on Kubernetes

-Installation is almost the same as for the official [SumoLogic Kubernetes Collection](https://github.com/SumoLogic/sumologic-kubernetes-collection), except a tracing flag (**`sumologic.traces.enabled=true`) needs to be enabled.
+Installation is the same as for the official [SumoLogic Kubernetes Collection](https://github.com/SumoLogic/sumologic-kubernetes-collection).
 The process follows using a Helm chart to set all required components.
 It will automatically download and configure [OpenTelemetry Collector,](https://github.com/SumoLogic/sumologic-otel-collector) which will collect, process, and export telemetry data to Sumo Logic.

-In the following installation steps, we use the release name **`collection` and the namespace name `sumologic`.
+In the following installation steps, we use the release name `collection` and the namespace name `sumologic`.
 You can use any names you want, however, you'll need to adjust your installation commands to use your names since these names impact the OpenTelemetry Collector endpoint name.

+**NOTE:** In case of upgrade from Sumo Logic Kubernetes Collection `v2.x` to `v3.x` please see [Sumo Logic Kubernetes Collection Migration Guide](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/main/docs/v3-migration-doc.md).

 ### Collection architecture

-Tracing data from your services is sent through multiple local OpenTelemetry Collectors/Agents, deployed as a DaemonSet on each Node, which buffers and sends data to a OpenTelemetry Collector gateway.
-Finally, the data is sent to the OpenTelemetry Collector helping to shape and trim the traffic, both running as a Deployment.
+Tracing data from your services is sent through multiple local OpenTelemetry Collectors/Agents, deployed as a StatefulSet (`otelcol-instrumentation`), which buffers and sends data to a OpenTelemetry Collector gateway (`traces-gateway`).
+Finally, the data is sent to the OpenTelemetry Collector (`traces-sampler`) helping to shape and trim the traffic, both running as a Deployment.

 #### Setting up the most recent Sumo Logic Kubernetes Collection

-Refer to [install/upgrade instructions](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/v2.14.1/deploy/README.md#deployment-guide-for-2140-version) for the current version.
-To enable tracing, `sumologic.traces.enabled=true` flag must be included.
+Refer to [install/upgrade instructions](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/v3.0.0/docs/installation.md) for the current version.
+Tracing is enabled by default.

-If you plan to [auto-instrument your Java, Python and JS applications in K8s environments](docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/kubernetes.md) (Beta), use the Helm command in that article.
+If you plan to [auto-instrument your Java, Python and JS applications in K8s environments](docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/kubernetes.md), use the Helm command in that article.

 #### Using command line

 ```bash
 helm upgrade --install collection sumologic/sumologic \